 Vitamin A – BC01 Gene

-The BC01 gene carries instructions for making a crucial enzyme in the metabolizing of beta-carotene to vitamin A. 10 Variants can come in TT, GG, and GT (or TG).
+The BC01 gene carries instructions for making a crucial enzyme in metabolizing beta-carotene to vitamin A. 10 Variants can come in TT, GG, and GT (or TG).
 Your DNA test report could detect a variant linked to higher beta-carotene blood levels than other genotypes—or it could mean there is a lowered ability to convert beta-carotene to active vitamin A, which is needed for biological functions in the body.
-Besides, a decreased ability to convert beta-carotene to vitamin A can result in increased levels of beta-carotene.
+Not to mention, a decreased ability to convert beta-carotene to vitamin A can result in increased levels of beta-carotene.

 While some may view heightened levels of beta-carotene as a good thing because it has beneficial antioxidant properties, it results in a lower amount of active vitamin A for your body.
 Getting the right amount of vitamin A is important for vision, reproduction, and proper immune function.
 A form of vitamin A called retinol can be converted to its active form without the BC01 gene, but it's important to consume foods with vitamin A in both forms: retinol and beta-carotene.